-Clinical studies are a reliable methodology to derive statistically significant results from large population sizes.
+Clinical studies are a reliable methodology for deriving statistically significant results from large population sizes.
 We are currently designing studies to determine the wider clinical impact of Veye Lung Nodules as part of our AI award work.
 These studies are complex, time-consuming and expensive.
 Smaller district hospitals, in particular, have little capacity for conducting this type of research project.

 Audits are also a way for radiologists to steer AI developments.
 Their active engagement is needed to improve the adoption of new technologies.

 Nonetheless, audits have less statistical power than studies as they use smaller samples.
 Moreover, they require physicians’ time for data collection and analysis.

 Real-time monitoring of AI medical solutions could counteract some of the disadvantages of clinical studies and audits.
 Monitoring enables fast response and intervention without manual input from any clinician.
 Time-saving is a relevant benefit to consider with the ongoing workforce shortage and reports of burnout.

 Post-market monitoring could further automate AI clinical audits.
 The device manufacturer would provide data to the hospital for quality management while also learning how their solution performs.
 A perceived disadvantage might be that the monitoring is led by the AI manufacturer, which, as a commercial party, may not enjoy complete trust.
 Therefore, the post-market surveillance system should be transparent to the users by, for example, sharing these insights with them in real time.